maureensmith/MIMEAn2/README.md

 The parameter are explained in the former MIMEmanual.pdf, but will be updated here in the README soon.

 A note regarding the sample files:
 The dataDir has to contain the countfiles in the directories 1d and 2d.
-The count files contain the nucleotde (co-)occurrences of mapped reads, which can be inferred with the tool [sam2coutns](https://github.com/maureensmith/sam2counts).
+The countfiles contain the nucleotide (co-)occurrences of mapped reads, which can be inferred with the tool [sam2counts](https://github.com/maureensmith/sam2counts).
 The 1d and 2d count file for the respective sample is named with the respective id/barcode:

 ```